California State Teachers Retirement System Sells 92,290 Shares of Atlassian Co. Plc (NASDAQ:TEAM)

-California State Teachers Retirement System trimmed its position in shares of Atlassian Co.
-Plc (NASDAQ:TEAM) by 40.3% during the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund owned 136,702 shares of the technology company’s stock after selling 92,290 shares during the period.
-California State Teachers Retirement System owned 0.10% of Atlassian worth $53,508,000 as of its most recent filing with the Securities and Exchange Commission.
+California State Teachers Retirement System lessened its holdings in Atlassian Co.
+Plc (NASDAQ:TEAM) by 40.3% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 136,702 shares of the technology company’s stock after selling 92,290 shares during the quarter.
+California State Teachers Retirement System owned 0.10% of Atlassian worth $53,508,000 as of its most recent SEC filing.

-A number of other institutional investors and hedge funds have also recently modified their holdings of TEAM.
-Peregrine Asset Advisers Inc. grew its stake in shares of Atlassian by 2.5% in the third quarter.
-Peregrine Asset Advisers Inc. now owns 1,025 shares of the technology company’s stock valued at $401,000 after acquiring an additional 25 shares in the last quarter.
-Baldwin Brothers LLC MA lifted its position in Atlassian by 3.8% during the third quarter.
-Baldwin Brothers LLC MA now owns 797 shares of the technology company’s stock worth $312,000 after purchasing an additional 29 shares during the period.
-PAX Financial Group LLC lifted its position in Atlassian by 2.5% during the third quarter.
-PAX Financial Group LLC now owns 1,180 shares of the technology company’s stock worth $462,000 after purchasing an additional 29 shares during the period.
-CNB Bank lifted its position in Atlassian by 5.7% during the third quarter.
-CNB Bank now owns 539 shares of the technology company’s stock worth $212,000 after purchasing an additional 29 shares during the period.
-Finally, Pitcairn Co. lifted its position in Atlassian by 0.9% during the third quarter.
-Pitcairn Co. now owns 3,422 shares of the technology company’s stock worth $1,340,000 after purchasing an additional 29 shares during the period.
-Institutional investors and hedge funds own 85.38% of the company’s stock.
+Several other hedge funds have also made changes to their positions in TEAM.
+Amundi Pioneer Asset Management Inc. lifted its position in shares of Atlassian by 3.3% in the first quarter.
+Amundi Pioneer Asset Management Inc. now owns 119,445 shares of the technology company’s stock worth $13,425,000 after purchasing an additional 3,812 shares in the last quarter.
+Dimensional Fund Advisors LP lifted its position in shares of Atlassian by 0.9% in the second quarter.
+Dimensional Fund Advisors LP now owns 116,181 shares of the technology company’s stock worth $29,846,000 after purchasing an additional 1,081 shares in the last quarter.
+Vanguard Group Inc. lifted its position in shares of Atlassian by 1.5% in the second quarter.
+Vanguard Group Inc. now owns 706,585 shares of the technology company’s stock worth $181,493,000 after purchasing an additional 10,457 shares in the last quarter.
+Geode Capital Management LLC lifted its position in shares of Atlassian by 4.5% in the second quarter.
+Geode Capital Management LLC now owns 218,161 shares of the technology company’s stock worth $56,036,000 after purchasing an additional 9,346 shares in the last quarter.
+Finally, Sigma Planning Corp bought a new stake in shares of Atlassian in the second quarter worth $581,000.
+85.38% of the stock is currently owned by institutional investors and hedge funds.

-Several equities research analysts recently weighed in on TEAM shares.
-Oppenheimer cut their price objective on shares of Atlassian from $500.00 to $430.00 in a research report on Friday, January 28th.
-Zacks Investment Research downgraded Atlassian from a “hold” rating to a “strong sell” rating and set a $277.00 price objective for the company. in a research note on Wednesday, February 2nd.
-BMO Capital Markets lowered their price objective on Atlassian from $515.00 to $382.00 in a research note on Friday, January 28th.
-Wolfe Research upped their price objective on Atlassian from $400.00 to $500.00 and gave the company an “outperform” rating in a research note on Friday, October 29th.
-Finally, Cowen upped their price objective on Atlassian from $325.00 to $330.00 and gave the company a “market perform” rating in a research note on Friday, January 28th.
-One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and thirteen have issued a buy rating to the stock.
-Based on data from MarketBeat, the company has an average rating of “Buy” and a consensus target price of $409.75.
+A number of equities analysts recently weighed in on TEAM shares.
+BMO Capital Markets lowered their target price on shares of Atlassian from $515.00 to $382.00 in a report on Friday, January 28th.
+Mizuho upped their price objective on shares of Atlassian from $440.00 to $525.00 and gave the company a “buy” rating in a report on Friday, October 29th.
+Piper Sandler decreased their price objective on shares of Atlassian from $472.00 to $414.00 in a report on Friday, January 28th.
+Oppenheimer decreased their price objective on shares of Atlassian from $500.00 to $430.00 in a report on Friday, January 28th.
+Finally, Cowen upped their price objective on shares of Atlassian from $325.00 to $330.00 and gave the company a “market perform” rating in a report on Friday, January 28th.
+One research analyst has rated the stock with a sell rating, six have given a hold rating and thirteen have assigned a buy rating to the company.
+According to data from MarketBeat, the company currently has a consensus rating of “Buy” and an average target price of $409.75.

 About Atlassian